 Creating a compelling personal brand will elevate your career and create bigger and better opportunities for you.
 Personal branding will help you to create a business from selling your product or service, but beyond that, you will also become a guide to others on their journey to success.
 You can book speaking engagements, teach courses, and become a consultant or an authoritative voice in your industry.
 New possibilities will present themselves as you fine-tune and live out your personal brand.

-[pb_blockquote author=”Tom Peters in Fast Company“]All of us need to understand the importance of branding.
-We are CEOs of our own companies: Me Inc. To be in business today, our most important job is to be head marketer for the brand called You.[/pb_blockquote]
+“All of us need to understand the importance of branding.
+We are CEOs of our own companies: Me Inc. To be in business today, our most important job is to be head marketer for the brand called You.” -Tom Peters in Fast Company

 What Should You Consider When Cultivating Your Personal Brand

 In order to create a brand that you can really feel comfortable living out, you have to first consider your own values and priorities.
 If you are going to be an example of this brand day in and day out, online and offline, it needs to be something that you really believe in.
 Every decision you make, publicly or privately, needs to be evaluated through the scope of your personal brand.
 So, choose wisely.

 - Your past experiences

 - What are your core beliefs and values

 - What do you do for fun

 Try to find areas that overlap or support each other.
 Imagine yourself being a champion for this cause or becoming an expert in this area.
 Is that a lifestyle that you could exhibit every day?
 What would stand in the way of your success?
 What could you do to remove any obstacles?